 Lecture/ 4 hours per weel over 14 weeks

 Field course/ 3 daysLab work/ 6 hours in one week + up to 2 weeks in groups

 Compulsory Assignments and Attendance

-Research assignment (including field course, lab work, presentation of results on a poster) and a written take home exam.
-Approved mandatory activities are valid for 6 semesters.
+Research assignment (includes field course, lab work, and the presentation of the results in a poster), participation in discussions and practicals, and a take-home exam.
+Approved mandatory activities are vald for 6 semester.